dezoito/dezoito.github.io/_posts/2015-10-14-flask-test-examples-phantomjs.md

 ```

-The flask_Summarizer app has a `make_summary()` that does not output anything, but merely returns a summary of a text, using one of two algorithms:
+The application has a `make_summary()` function in the views.py file that does not output anything, but merely returns a summary of a text, using one of two algorithms:

  - Summarize (default)
  - TextRank